Memorial's Joshua Marsh provides reliability on offensive line - Port Arthur News

 While the Memorial football team’s skill positions get the glory and the touchdowns, the success of the Titans offense literally starts with the play of the center.

 This year, Joshua Marsh took over the roll that is responsible for putting the ball in play.

 Not having a player that can cleanly snap the ball to the quarterback can be detrimental to a team.
 Many fans have watched high school teams struggle finding a center who can consistently get the ball to the quarterback.

 “First, you need great snaps,” Head Coach Brian Morgan said.
-“If you have a guy that is consistently snapping the ball in the same spot every time, it lets (Quarterback Jah’mar Sanders) to be really relaxed back there.
+“If you have a guy that is consistently snapping the ball in the same spot every time, it lets (quarterback Jah’mar Sanders) be really relaxed back there.
 You can tell watching film that Jah’mar is really comfortable by his body language.”

-Morgan said that task is not always easy when a player that is more physically gifted is lining up directly in front often center.
+Morgan said that task is not always easy when a player that is more physically gifted is lining up directly in front of the center.

 At 6’0”, 275 lbs, Marsh helps protect players in the backfield.